influential-warriors-and-leaders

 Portable Food and Water

 The Mongols sustained themselves with high-calorie, lightweight rations.
-Dried meat (often borts), milk products like aaruul (dried curds), and blood from their cattle provided both energy and nutrition.
-When water was scarce, they would drink mare’s milk or milk blood from their horses—a practice that extended their reach into arid zones.
-This portable larder meant they could operate without supply wagons for weeks at a time, a decisive advantage over settled armies dependent on grain carts.
+Dried meat, often called borts, was prepared by cutting meat into thin strips and drying it in the sun or over a fire.
+A single pound of borts contained enough protein and fat to sustain a warrior for a full day of hard riding.
+Milk products like aaruul, which were dried curds, provided both energy and nutrition while weighing almost nothing.
+When water was scarce, they would drink mare's milk or milk blood from their horses—a practice that extended their reach into arid zones where other armies would have perished.
+This portable larder meant they could operate without supply wagons for weeks at a time, a decisive advantage over settled armies dependent on grain carts that moved at the pace of oxen.
+A European army of the same period required at least one wagon per ten soldiers for bread and fodder, slowing its advance to 20 kilometers per day at best.

 “The Mongol soldier could ride for days without needing to stop for a supply train.
-His horse was his commissary, his camp, and his tactical mobility.” — adapted from historical analysis
+His horse was his commissary, his camp, and his tactical mobility.
+The entire army was a self-contained supply system moving at the speed of its fastest horses.” — adapted from historical analysis

 The Yam System: The World's First Long-Distance Logistics Network